okta/okta-mcp-server/CONTRIBUTING.md

 changes to a branch called `feature_x`.
 This `feature_x` branch will be created on your local repository and will be pushed to your forked repository on GitHub.
-Once this branch is on your fork you will create a Pull Request for the changes to be added to the Okta Golang SDK project.
+Once this branch is on your fork you will create a Pull Request for the changes to be added to the Okta MCP Server project.

 It is best practice to create a new branch each time you want to contribute to the project and only track the changes for that pull request in this branch.